davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 * Api Controller Action error responses (Status Code >= 400) and Exceptions will be handled with these filters.
 * The [ApiErrorFilterAttribute] is gives similar functionality to the [ClientErrorResultFilter](https://github.com/aspnet/AspNetCore/blob/c565386a3ed135560bc2e9017aa54a950b4e35dd/src/Mvc/Mvc.Core/src/Infrastructure/ClientErrorResultFilter.cs) that is applied when a controller is decorated with [ApiController](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-2.2#multipartform-data-request-inference) but gives the ability to pass in a decision delegate.
 * The [ApiExceptionFilterAttribute] allows api exceptions to be handled.
-* The parameter handleBrowserRequests allows the attribute to be used on Mvc actions by passing false and [ApiController] actions by passing true.
+* The [MvcExceptionFilterAttribute] allows browser request exceptions to be handled.
 * For handling 404 and exceptions from other middleware you will need to implement Global Exception Handling.
 See below.
 * IClientErrorFactory will handle generating the problem details when an Error Response occurs.
 See default [ProblemDetailsClientErrorFactory](https://github.com/aspnet/AspNetCore/blob/c565386a3ed135560bc2e9017aa54a950b4e35dd/src/Mvc/Mvc.Core/src/Infrastructure/ProblemDetailsClientErrorFactory.cs).
 * An enhanced IClientErrorFactory can be used as this adds traceId, timeGenerated and also handles generating the problem details when an exception is thrown.